 "I'm not happy with the way things have been going," said Karen Palmer, who voted for Romney.
 "Change is good."

-"Obama said he was going to half the deficit but he doubled it," said Rick Johnson after he left
+"Obama said he was going to half the deficit but he doubled it," said Rick Johnson after he left the Bromfield School polling location.

 "Democrats and Republicans are essentially the same party in many ways," said Anthony Serino, who cast his ballot for Justice Party presidential candidate Rocky Anderson and his vice presidential running mate Luis Rodriguez.
 Serino said the two stood for campaign finance reform and against "perpetration of the two party system."